-- If possible get the vehicle off the road or over to a safe stopping place, but do not place yourself at risk from other traffic in doing so. - Warn other traffic by using the hazard warning lights if your vehicle is causing an obstruction. - If you are not in a safe stopping place, leave the vehicle and move to a safe place, but where you can still see the vehicle.
-Leave any packages in the vehicle and secure the vehicle. - Telephone the Radiation Protection Adviser/Unit on any of the numbers at the top of this Contingency Plan who will arrange for the collection of the package(s).
+- If possible, get the vehicle off the road or over to a safe stopping place, but do not place yourself at risk from other traffic in doing so. - Warn other traffic by using the hazard warning lights and warning triangles if your vehicle is causing an obstruction. - If you are not in a safe stopping place, leave the vehicle and move to a safe place, but where you can still see the vehicle. - Leave any packages in the vehicle and secure the vehicle. - Contact your School/Department Radiation Protection Supervisor and arrange for a replacement vehicle to be sent out. - If emergency services stop to assist, inform them of the contents being carried, that a replacement vehicle is being arranged and that routine emergency arrangements are being followed.